Diagnostic test studies: assessment and critical appraisal

 - Does the diagnostic test under assessment accurately distinguish between people who do and do not have the specific disorder?

-- Can I apply this valid, accurate diagnostic test to a specific patient?
+- Can this valid, accurate diagnostic test be applied to a specific patient?

 1. Was there an independent, blind comparison with a reference (gold) standard of diagnosis?

-- That patients in the study should have undergone both the index diagnostic test and the reference (gold) standard.
-Why?
-To confirm or refute the findings of the index test.
-The accuracy of the test can be overestimated if you perform the index test initially in people that you know have the disease and then separately in healthy people (case-control studies do this) rather than performing both the index and reference tests in the same group of people without knowing whether or not they have the disease you are trying to diagnose.
+- Participants in the study should have undergone both the index diagnostic test and the reference (gold) standard.
+This is done to confirm or refute the findings of the index test.
+The accuracy of the test can be overestimated if the index test is performed initially in people known to have the disease and then separately in healthy people (case-control studies do this) rather than performing both the index and reference tests in the same group of people without knowing whether or not they have the disease.

-- That the people assessing the results of the index test are blind to the results of the reference standard.
-Why?
-To avoid biasing the results of the index test or the reference standard.
+- People assessing the results of the index test should be blind to the results of the reference standard.
+This avoids biasing the results of the index test or the reference standard.
 Interpreting the results of the reference test while already knowing the results of the index test can lead to an overestimation of the index test accuracy, especially if the reference test is open to subjective interpretation.
 Blinding is less important if the results of the test are objective (e.g., serodiagnostic tests for tuberculosis where sputum culture results are analysed) than if results require clinical interpretation (e.g., MRI images for diagnosing rotator cuff injury).

 2. Was the diagnostic test evaluated in an appropriate spectrum of patients (like those a clinician would see in practice)?

-- Did the study include people with all the common presentations of the target disorder, with symptoms of early manifestations as well as more severe symptoms, and/or people with other disorders that are commonly confused with the target disorder when diagnosing?
-Why?
-Studies that only include people with obvious symptoms versus people with no symptoms are not very useful!
-If you can diagnose something by eye, why would you need a diagnostic test?
+- Check that the study include people with all the common presentations of the target disorder, with symptoms of early manifestations as well as more severe symptoms, and/or people with other disorders that are commonly confused with the target disorder when diagnosing?
+If not, the results of the trial may not reflect actual clinical practice.